opensas/BackboneBootstrap/README.md

 - [ ] Testing.
 No tests avaibles so far.

 - [ ] Major refactors.
 Lots of functinality is already working, but the code has grown out a little wild.
-Once we have a faily complete battery test we will start refactoring it all.
+Once we have a fairly complete battery test we will start refactoring it all.

 Sources of inspiration